joshmoody24/game-assets/assets/models/low-poly-town.md

 title: Low Poly Town
 tags: featured
 ext: blend
+description: A low-poly 3D model of a small town.
 ---
 A low poly 3D town.
 Used in Memetown USA but could easily be used in a variety of games.